A9E4FF/A9E4FF/README.md

- I’m interested in Chess Engines
+ I’m interested in Chess Engines.
- I’m currently learning how to make Stockfish NNUE nets niemand#1121
+ I’m currently learning how to make Stockfish NNUE nets. niemand#1121